mukorodgreat/Joshua_Profile/README.md

 ---
 4. **Student Result Processing System**:
    - Customizable result entry forms to accommodate different grading systems and assessment methods.
+   - With ability to import/export students scores to and from Ms. Excel.
    - Advanced result analysis tools for generating custom reports and analytics.
 ![Result Processing1](https://github.com/mukorodgreat/School-Management-ERP/assets/67916594/61bf5a8c-e00d-4247-a792-1c6136185ab9)
 ---
 5. **Student Result Printing**:
    - Customizable result templates with options for formatting, branding, and language.
    - Batch printing capabilities for efficiently processing large volumes of result sheets.
+   - Student results can be exported in PDF and other format.

 6. **School Stock Item Management System**:
    - Customizable inventory categories and attributes to track various types of stock items.